Abandoned footwear: As a memorial

 After the Auschwitz concentration camp was liberated in 1945, large piles of "abandoned" shoes were found which in turn became a symbol of the loss and death.
 Shoes on the Danube Bank uses abandoned shoes to show the absence of the people shot into the river.
-It has also been used for indigenous children in Canada and children and in Gaza.
+It has also been used for indigenous children in Canada and children in Gaza.

 In sport

 Leaving behind shoes or "hanging up the cleats" can be a symbol of retirement in sport.
 For example, as ESPN's Sherry Skalko describes about Rulon Gardner's last wrestling bout in Athens, Greece:

-An emotional Rulon Gardner prepares to leave his shoes on the mat -- a symbol of retirement.
+An emotional Rulon Gardner prepares to leave his shoes on the mat – a symbol of retirement.

-After the referee raised Gardner's hand in victory -- first to one side of the arena, then to the other -- Gardner grabbed an American flag, wiped away tears and parked himself in the middle of Mat B like "a 33-year-old kid" and took off his size 13 shoes.
+After the referee raised Gardner's hand in victory – first to one side of the arena, then to the other – Gardner grabbed an American flag, wiped away tears and parked himself in the middle of Mat B like "a 33-year-old kid" and took off his size 13 shoes.
 First the right one, the one that contains the constant reminder of the snowmobiling accident that almost took his life two years ago, then the left.

 Then the super heavyweight bronze medalist stood up, bowed his head at each side of the mat and walked off, leaving his shoes behind, a wrestler's signal that he had fought his final bout.